Most Affordable Online Master’s in Psychology

 This guide looks at the most affordable online master’s degree psychology programs available from some of the best colleges and universities in the U.S. It also includes information on what makes an online psychology master’s degree affordable and how you can tap into a variety of cost-cutting resources to save you even more.

 Even if cost is your main concern, there are several other critical factors such as accreditation, concentration offerings, and flexibility, that should be considered in your decision.
-Our rankings of the most affordable programs for 2023 are based on a combination of several key affordability and quality metrics taken from the Integrated Postsecondary Education Data System (IPEDS).
+Our list of the most affordable programs for 2024 are based on a combination of several key affordability and quality metrics taken from the Integrated Postsecondary Education Data System (IPEDS).
 For detailed information on how these rankings were calculated, click on the “About the Ranking” button below.

 About the ranking